Lizzhan/1800_202410_BBY19/README.md

 List team members and/or short bio's here...

-- Hello it's Leslie
+- Leslie Zhang
-- Hello it is Ted.
+- Ted Ip

 ## 3. Technologies and Resources Used